angt/secret/README.md

 As usual, you can customize the destination with `DESTDIR` and `prefix`.

-Currently, bash completion is not installed.
+If you want the tab completion in `bash`, you have to do it manually for now.
-Download the file [argz.sh](argz/argz.sh) then:
+Luckily, it's super easy!
+Just download the file [argz.sh](argz/argz.sh) and then:

     $ . argz.sh
     $ complete -F _argz secret

+It's exactly the same for `zsh` if you have enabled `bashcompinit'.

 Completion for secrets is only available in a trusted shell.
 See below.